PhilippeChepy/platform/doc/configuration/terraform.md

 The whole infrastructure is provisioned by applying 5 configurations, one after another:
 - `terraform-base`: for the Vault infrastructure
 - `terraform-base-configuration`: for the Vault configuration and required Exoscale IAM keys
-- `terraform-kubernetes`: for the Etcd and Kubernetes infrastructure
+- `terraform-kubernetes`: for the Etcd and Kubernetes infrastructure, and argocd bootstrapping
-- `terraform-kubernetes-deployments-bootstrap`: for required Kubernetes deployments
-- `terraform-kubernetes-deployments-core`: for core Kubernetes and ingress-controller deployments

 Additionally, integration with Cloudflare is set by applying an additional configuration:
 - `terraform-cloudflare`: (optional, only if using Cloudflare) deploys external-DNS and lets-encrypt integration using DNS01 issuer